 Another custom worth noting is the local markets, particularly the vibrant flower market at Cours Saleya.
 Here, you’ll encounter both locals and tourists enjoying the atmosphere, so feel free to browse and strike up conversations.
 Learning a few French phrases can also foster goodwill, which locals genuinely appreciate.

 In summary, arming yourself with knowledge regarding transportation and local customs will significantly enhance your Nice itinerary.
 By being considerate and mindful of the local culture, you’ll undoubtedly find your time in Nice to be both enjoyable and enriched with authentic experiences.
-For additional details on planning your trip, check out our 3-Day Nice Itinerary or consider extending your stay with our 5-Day Nice Itinerary.
+For more on getting around, see how to use the Nice tram system and our full guide to getting around Nice.

 Frequently Asked Questions